 Around 50% of business email compromise emails are now AI-generated, which means visual inspection is no longer a reliable control.
 Grammatically correct, contextually accurate fake invoices are arriving in AP queues alongside legitimate ones.
 The defence is not slower processing.
 It is structured verification at the point of intake.

-This is the original insight that most processing-speed comparisons miss: a faster workflow with no exception handling does not reduce fraud risk.
+A faster workflow with no exception handling does not reduce fraud risk.
 It reduces the time available to catch a fraudulent invoice before it posts.
 A platform that flags the anomaly at intake and holds it for human review is slower per invoice.
 It is also materially safer.

 Where Xero and MYOB Fall Short for AP Controls